Contact

 What to include in your message

-Effective contact submissions provide enough context for routing to the correct operational area of the directory.
+Effective contact submissions provide enough context for routing to the correct operational area of the provider network.
 Generic or incomplete messages delay response and may require follow-up before any substantive reply is possible.

 A complete inquiry should include the following elements:

-- Project type or inquiry category — Indicate whether the inquiry concerns a listed contractor, a directory listing request, a data correction, a research or citation question, or a structural issue with directory content.
+- Project type or inquiry category — Indicate whether the inquiry concerns a verified contractor, a provider network provider request, a data correction, a research or citation question, or a structural issue with provider network content.

 - Geographic scope — Specify the state, metro area, or region relevant to the inquiry.
-Concrete repair licensing requirements vary by state; the directory serves a national scope across all 50 U.S. states, and routing depends on accurate location data.
+Concrete repair licensing requirements vary by state; the provider network serves a national scope across all 50 U.S. states, and routing depends on accurate location data.

 - Applicable repair category — Where relevant, identify the type of concrete repair work involved.
 The sector divides broadly into structural repair (load-bearing elements, spall repair, crack injection), surface repair (overlays, coatings, densifiers), and civil or infrastructure repair (bridge decks, highway slabs, stormwater structures).
 Each category implicates different contractor qualification standards and, in some cases, different permitting regimes under local building codes or state department of transportation requirements.